The Bee and the Orange Tree: Synopsis

-Analysis and Context
+Analysis

+Tale type

+This tale belongs to the cycle of stories of a heroine helping the hero flee from their supernatural foe (e.g., an ogre, a devil, a witch, a giant).
+Therefore, it is classified as Aarne–Thompson–Uther ATU 313, "The Heroine helps the Hero flee", or "The Magic Flight".
+In the French language folktale index, type ATU 313 is termed La Fille du Diable ("The Devil's Daughter").
+These tales include a transformation chase for the heroes to elude their pursuers.

+Literary context

 L'Oranger et l'Abeille was published by Madame d'Aulnoy in her 1697 collection of "fairy tales", Les Contes des Fées.
 The book is written in préciosité style, inspired by the witty conversational style of popular 17th century French salons.
 Les Contes des Fées are an example of literary fairy tales, which, unlike the folktales in oral tradition, originated with the upper classes.
 Scholar Jack Zipes suggests that, due to the high number of similarities of Madame d'Aulnoy's literary work with recognizable folkloric material, she must have been acquainted with the oral tradition or their literary reworking during her time.
 Marcy Farrell similarly suggests that d'Aulnoy used elements of existing folklore to create a longer and more literary tale for an aristocratic audience.

-This tale belongs to the cycle of stories of a heroine helping the hero flee from their supernatural foe (e.g., an ogre, a devil, a witch, a giant).
-Therefore, it is classified as Aarne–Thompson–Uther ATU 313, "The Heroine helps the Hero flee", or "The Magical Flight".
-These tales include a transformation chase for the heroes to elude their pursuers.